Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazil's Bolsa Fam ilia Dataset

-Figure~\ref{Fig1:S} presents the histogram of the empirical distribution of monthly per capita household income for the whole sample, and Table~\ref{tab1} shows summary statistics of monthly per capita household income for the sample classified by eligibility status, $Z_i$.
-As we can see in Figure~\ref{Fig1:S} and Table~\ref{tab1}, the empirical distribution of monthly per capita household income is skewed to the right: more than $95\%$ of families have a value of monthly per capita household income lower than 130 BRL, and more than $99\%$ of families have a value of monthly per capita household income not greater than 200 BRL.
+Figure~\ref{tab1Fig1} presents the histogram of the empirical distribution of monthly per capita household income for the whole sample and summary statistics of monthly per capita household income by eligibility status, $Z_i$.
+As we can see, the empirical distribution of monthly per capita household income is skewed to the right: more than $95\%$ of families have a value of monthly per capita household income lower than 130 BRL, and more than $99\%$ of families have a value of monthly per capita household income not greater than 200 BRL.
 The median $S_i$ is $40$ BRL for eligible families and $156.7$ BRL for ineligible families.

-In addition to the forcing variable, and thus, the eligibility status, for each family $i$ we observe: a binary outcome $Y_i$, equal to 1 if at least a leprosy case in family $i$ occurs in 2009, and $0$ otherwise, and a vector of $p=24$ covariates, $\bX_i$, including information on the household structure, living and economic conditions of the family, and household head's characteristics.
+In addition to the forcing variable, and thus, the eligibility status, for each family $i$, we observe: a binary outcome $Y_i$, equal to 1 if at least a leprosy case in family $i$ occurs in 2009, and $0$ otherwise, and a vector of $p=24$ covariates, $\bX_i$, including information on the household structure, living and economic conditions of the family, and household head's characteristics.

-Table~\ref{tab2:stat} presents some summary statistics for the sample, classified by assignment, $Z_i$, and Figure~\ref{Fig2:Y} shows leprosy rate (per mil) as a function of monthly per capita household income.
-As we can see in Table~\ref{tab2:stat}, there are systematic differences in background characteristics between eligible and ineligible families.
-Eligible families are on average younger and larger than ineligible families; they comprise a larger number of children and are in worse living and economic conditions than ineligible families.
+Table A1 in the e-Appendix presents some summary statistics for the sample, classified by eligibility.
+We notice systematic differences in background characteristics between eligible and ineligible families.
+Eligible families are, on average, younger and larger than ineligible families; they comprise a larger number of children and are in worse living and economic conditions.
 Moreover, the proportion of unemployed household heads is higher for eligible families than for ineligible families.
-The overall leprosy rate is $2.80 \permil$, and it is slightly higher among eligible families than among ineligible families: $2.80 \permil$ versus $2.72 \permil$.
-Although leprosy is a rare outcome, making it difficult a graphical analysis of the outcome by forcing variable, there is some evidence that there is a discontinuity at the threshold (see Figure~\ref{Fig2:Y}).
-See Section 6 for a discussion on this discontinuity.
+The overall leprosy rate is $2.80 \permil$, and it is slightly higher among eligible families: $2.80 \permil$ versus $2.72 \permil$.
+A graphical analysis of the outcome by forcing variable is shown in Figure~\ref{Fig2:Y}, where we display leprosy rate (per mil) as a function of monthly per capita household income.
+Since leprosy is a rare outcome, it makes it difficult to use the standard graphical diagnostics for RD designs \cite[e.g.,][]{ImbensLemieux2008} \footnote{Note that such a graphical analysis is also very sensitive to the choice of the bin width.}.